USB Interface/Mixers VS. Digital Recorders

 The Canon 5D Mark IV has a recording time limit of 29 minutes, so we do not record the video onto the camera, unfortunately.
 The remedy for this would be to record onto an Atomos Ninja V external monitor / recorder, but that's around a $1,000 solution for high quality video.
 We'll pass for now.

 Below is a sample of our podcast audio, along with an embed of our Facebook Live video recording.
+The studio is set for four people but we only had two hosts for this particular recording.
 As always, feel free to email with any questions regarding podcast gear for beginners!
 It's my pleasure to help.